git-tips/tips/README.md

 git clean -fd --dry-run
 ```

-## Marks your commit as a fix of a previous commit
+## Marks your commit as a fix of a previous commit.
 ```sh
 git commit --fixup <SHA-1>
 ```